-- 1. From the navigation panel, go to Advanced Settings > VPNServer. - 2.
-On the Enable PPTP Server field, select Yes. - 3.
-On the Network Place (Samba) Support field, select Yes. - 4.
+- From the navigation panel, go to Advanced Settings > VPN Server. - 2.
+On the Enable PPTP VPN Server field, move the slider to ON. - On the VPN Details dropdown list, select Advanced Settings if want to configure advanced VPN settings such as broadcast support, authentication, MPPE Encryption, and Client IP address range. - 4.
+On the Network Place (Samba) Support field, select Yes. - 5.
 Enter the user name and password for accessing the VPN server.
-Click the button. - 5.
+Click the button. - 6.
 Click Apply.